dipacs/jinjector/README.md

 JInjector is a very simple manual injector for Java and GWT applications.

-=Creating the JInjector instance
+# Creating the JInjector instance

 First you need an instance of the injector.
 You can get one simply instantiating the JInjector class.

     JInjector myInjector = new JInjector();

-=Registering instances
+# Registering instances

 At some point when you application starts up you need to register your instances